The Verdict: Most Owners Should Skip the Hest

 Step 1 — Order the foam, cut to size

-• Size: 60" × 72" (mid-size) or 60" × 78" (full-size).
+- Size: 60" × 72" (mid-size) or 60" × 78" (full-size).
 Measure your own platform first; interior dimensions vary slightly between builds.

-Expect roughly $80–$130 for a 4" cut and 7–14 business days to ship.
+Expect roughly $100–$160 for a layered 4" cut, and 7–14 business days if you ship (a local shop is often same-week).

 Step 2 — Add a cover (you don't need to sew)